TheDegenerateDev5150/cashu-newuser-faq/README.md

 <h3>Q: How do I configure nostr?</h3>

 A:  For Nutstash: Go to the Settings tab to configure Nostr.
 Use an external key or generate throwaway nostr keys.
-When you send tokens, you can then specify a Nostr pubkey.
+When you send tokens, you can then specify a Nostr pubkey. <p>
     For Nutshell: Follow the Github instructions to configure Nostr by editing the .env file, then send tokens to a Nostr pubkey.

 <h2>GENERAL PRIVACY QUESTIONS</h2>